ncatlab/nlab-content/pages/5/2/1/0/20125/content.md

 ### In holographic entanglement entropy

-The use of tensor netwaorks as a tool in [[holographic entanglement entropy]] goes back to
+The use of tensor networks as a tool in [[holographic entanglement entropy]] goes back to

 * {#Swingle09} Brian Swingle, _Entanglement Renormalization and Holography_ ([arXiv:0905.1317](https://arxiv.org/abs/0905.1317))